-In 2011, Köhler launched his production company Terra Mater Factual Studios, and since then, he has gained international recognition with more than 250 international film awards, including several Panda Awards at Wildscreen Festival and Grand Teton Awards at the Jackson Hole Wildlife Film Festival.
+In 2011, Köhler launched his production company Terra Mater Studios (then: Terra Mater Factual Studios), and since then, he has gained international recognition with more than 250 international film awards, including several Panda Awards at Wildscreen Festival and Grand Teton Awards at the Jackson Hole Wildlife Film Festival.